 I must have known these things about the carotenoids before, but making sense of how they work scientifically and applying to my real life makes in all the more interesting, and fun!
 Being out in the sun basically serves to destroy our skin in a certain sense, and I needed the nutrients to make the fibroblasts I needed to make more connective tissue to repair what skin damage I’d caused by exposing myself to that light!
 Right?
 I love it!!
 Body, Brilliant!!

 Back to Lycopene – The Sun & Tomato Cravings – The Body Intuitive

 Turns out, lycopene, which is most abundant in tomatoes, inhibits the effects of MMP-1 collagenases.
 (Enzymes typically end in -ase, and often their prefix reflects the substrate on which they act.
 Another example, lipase.
 Lipases break down lipids, or fats).

-Many studies support how lycopene, an MMP inhibitor, intervenes on our behalf prevting collagen breakdown and leading to wrinkles.
-I have included 4 different studies here, 2 of which discuss the aforementioned relationship between lycopene and MMP inhibition, 1 of which supports how topical MMP inhibitors reduce basement membrane destruction, in rats, which lead to wrinkles, and a final study which looks at lycopene’s impact on tumor formation in rats.
+Many studies support how lycopene, an MMP inhibitor, intervenes on our behalf preventing collagen breakdown and therefore, wrinkles.
+I have included 4 different studies here, 2 of which discuss the aforementioned relationship between lycopene and MMP inhibition, 1 of which supports how topical MMP inhibitors reduce basement membrane destruction, in rats, which leads to wrinkles, and a final study which looks at lycopene’s impact on tumor formation in rats.